 From State Fair to Six Flags, amusement parks are usually at the top of our summer bucket list.
 But, nothing turns a fun day of food and roller coasters bad faster than a preventable accident or injury.
 According to a study conducted by the Center for Injury Research and Policy, rides injure more than 4,400 children each year.
 And it’s not the big rides that you need to worry about.
 These rides typically include carousels, roller coasters, bumper cars, mini trains and kiddy rides at parks, fairs, restaurants and shopping malls.

 How Amusement Park Accidents Happen

 A ride can malfunction, a ride operator can make a mistake or you may be struck by a flying object during your visit to the park.
 Any of these things can result in serious or even fatal injuries.
-However, the most common types of amusement park accidents are falls.
+However, the most common types of amusement park accidents are slip and falls.